Transipedia/dekupl-annotation/README.md

 # Steps of the annotation :

-	1- Contigs from merged-diff-counts.tsv are converted in fasta.
+	1- Contigs from merged-diff-counts.tsv.gz are converted in fasta.

 	2- Contigs which align on the adapters are filtered out.